MichaelHDesigns/erebor/docs.md

 Most endpoints require authentication.
-To authenticate a request, you can obtain a session_id HttpOnly cookie by creating a new user via the /users/ endpoint,  using the /login/ endpoint, or sending a JWT to the /auth_zero/ endpoint.
+To authenticate a request, you can obtain a session_id HttpOnly cookie by creating a new user via the /users/ endpoint, or using the /login/ endpoint.

 ### Users